Ruylin/git-test1/text2.md

-lyr is father
-lyj is son
-lyr is father
-lyj is son
-lyr is father
-lyj is son
-lyr is father
+lyj is father
-lyj is sonlyr is father
+lyj is fatherlyj is fatherlyj is fatherlyj is fatherlyj is father
-lyj is son
-lyr is father
-lyj is son